awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appmesh-virtualnode.md

 **Note**
 If you require your Envoy stats or tracing to use a different name, you can override the `node.cluster` value that is set by `APPMESH_VIRTUAL_NODE_NAME` with the `APPMESH_VIRTUAL_NODE_CLUSTER` environment variable\.

+For more information about virtual nodes, see [Virtual Nodes](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html)\.

 ## Syntax<a name="aws-resource-appmesh-virtualnode-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: